d-chambers/waverave/writeup/writeup.md

 ## Overview and setup

 The Julia version of the code is found in the julia folder.
-To use it in a new account on Mio, the `setup_environment.sh` script needs to be run.
-This will take a few minutes as it creates a new conda environment with julia installed, then uses julia to instantiate the WaveRave package.
-Here are some other important files:
+To use it on a new account on Mio, the `setup_environment.sh` script needs to be run.
+This will take a few minutes as it creates a new conda environment with julia installed, then uses julia to instantiate the WaveRave package and install other Julia dependencies.
+Here is a summary of the key files:

 `WaveRave/run_jwaverave_2d.jl` - Julia script to run the simulation.
 Accepts a variety of command line arguments for controlling the simulation.